-The UF/IFAS Mid-Florida Research and Education Center (MREC) is one of 12 University of Florida Institute of Food and Agricultural Sciences (UF/IFAS) Research and Education Centers located in the heart of Florida’s greenhouse and nursery industry in Apopka, Florida.
-MREC was founded in 2000 by combining three Central Florida research centers to make one, new multi-million dollar facility in Apopka.
+The UF/IFAS Mid-Florida Research and Education Center (MREC) is one of 12 University of Florida Institute of Food and Agricultural Sciences (UF/IFAS) Research and Education Centers.
+Located in the heart of Florida’s greenhouse and nursery industry in Apopka, Florida, MREC was founded in 2000 by combining three Central Florida research centers to make one, new multi-million dollar facility.
 Since then, MREC has expanded to encompass over 130,000 square feet of greenhouses and 20,000 square feet of laboratories and teaching space, house 12 faculty members and offer degrees in Plant Science and Geomatics.

-MREC research focuses plant development (breeding), production and plant protection, and use in urban landscapes.
-Our 11 researchers understand the urban pressures on the foliage, landscape, ornamental and high value plant industries.
+MREC research focuses on plant development (breeding), production and plant protection, and use in urban landscapes.
+Our 11 researchers understand the urban pressures on the foliage, landscape, ornamental and high-value plant industries.
 We study how to protect plants against pests, diseases, insects, and weeds to maximize production and better understand consumer preferences and economics.

 MREC offers undergraduates, transfer and graduate students the opportunity to study geomatics and plant science.
 Hybrid courses, a mix of online and in-person class elements, gives students the flexibility to schedule their academic life with their work and personal lives.